-

 What Is a Plan of Reorganization in Chapter 11 Bankruptcy?

-Chapter 11 bankruptcy can be a good option for debtors who want to reorganize their debt in order to keep their assets.
-A key part of any Chapter 11 case is the debtor’s plan of reorganization.
-The plan of reorganization outlines how the debtor will pay back creditors over time.
-In order to move forward
+Chapter 11 bankruptcy can be a good option for debtors who want to reorganize their debt and keep their assets.
+A key part of any Chapter 11 case is the debtor’s reorganization plan, which outlines how the debtor will repay creditors.

 -